 I don’t need to overcome autism, because autism itself isn’t something to overcome.
 Allow me to explain.

-This June, I attended the Autism Campus Inclusion program that was led by the Autistic Self-Advocacy Network.
+This past June (2018), I attended the Autism Campus Inclusion program that was led by the Autistic Self-Advocacy Network.

 I spent an entire week immersed in autistic space, and it was life-changing.
 I was in a room surrounded by only autistic people across the spectrum.
 I saw no tragedies – only wonderful friends who embraced and loved being autistic.